RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 2. The compiler is instructed to dump the intermediate IL and ISA files for further analysis.

 3. The main section of the code, including device setup, CL data buffer creation, and code compilation, is executed for each device, 	in this case for CPU and GPU.
 Since the source memory buffer exists on the host, it is shared.
 All other resources are device     specific.

 4. The global work size is computed for each device.
 A simple heuristic is used to ensure an optimal number of threads on each    	device.
 For the CPU, a given CL implementation can translate one work-item per CL compute unit into one thread per CPU core.

    On the GPU, an initial multiple of the wavefront size is used, which is adjusted to ensure even divisibility of the input data    	over all threads.
 The value of 7 is a minimum value to keep all independent hardware units of the compute units busy, and to      	provide a minimum amount of memory latency hiding for a kernel with little ALU activity.

 5. After the kernels are built, the code prints errors that occurred during kernel compilation and linking.

 6. The main loop is set up so that the measured timing reflects the actual kernel performance.
 If a sufficiently large NLOOPS is     chosen, effects from kernel launch time and delayed buffer copies to the device by the CL runtime are minimized.
 Note that while  	only a single clFinish() is executed at the end of the timing run, the two kernels are always linked using an event to ensure     	serial execution.

   The bandwidth is expressed as “number of input bytes processed.”
 For high- end graphics cards, the bandwidth of this algorithm is   	about an order of magnitude higher than that of the CPU, due to the parallelized memory subsystem of the graphics card.

 7. The results then are checked against the comparison value.
 This also establishes that the result is the same on both CPU and GPU, 	which can serve as the first verification test for newly written kernel code.

 8. Note the use of the debug buffer to obtain some runtime variables.
-Debug buffers also can be used to create short execution traces 	 for each thread, assuming the device has enough memory.
+Debug buffers also can be used to create short execution tracesfor each thread, assuming the device has enough memory.

 9. You can use the Timer.cpp and Timer.h files from the TransferOverlap sample, which is in the SDK samples.

 Kernel Code –

 10. The code uses four-component vectors (uint4) so the compiler can identify concurrent execution paths as often as possible.
 On the GPU, this can be used to further optimize memory accesses and distribution across ALUs.
 On the CPU, it can be used to enable SSE  like execution.

 11. The kernel sets up a memory access pattern based on the device.
 For the CPU, the source buffer is chopped into continuous   	buffers: one per thread.
 Each CPU thread serially walks through its buffer portion, which results in good cache and prefetch    	behavior for each core.

     On the GPU, each thread walks the source buffer using a stride of the total number of threads.
 As many threads are executed in  	parallel, the result is a maximally coalesced memory pattern requested from the memory back-end.
 For example, if each compute   	unit has 16 physical processors, 16 uint4 requests are produced in parallel, per clock, for a total of 256 bytes per clock.

 12. The kernel code uses a reduction consisting of three stages:     global to private,private to local, which is flushed to  global, and finally global to global.
 In the first loop, each thread walks     global memory, and reduces all values into a min value   in private memory (typically, a register).
 This is the bulk of the work, and is mainly bound by global memory bandwidth.
 The    	subsequent reduction stages are brief in comparison.

 13. Next, all per-thread minimum values inside the work-group are reduced to a local value, using an atomic operation.
 Access to the     local value is serialized; however, the number of these operations is 	very small compared to the work of the previous reduction stage.
 The threads within a work-group are synchronized through a local barrier().
 The reduced min value is stored in     global memory.
 14. After all work-groups are finished, a second kernel reduces all work-group values into a single value in     global memory, using an atomic operation.
 This is a minor contributor to the overall runtime.

 **Example Code 3**